lm3nitro/Projects/Metasploit/Armitage.md

 ![Pasted image 20240425135614](https://github.com/lm3nitro/Projects/assets/55665256/91ad237f-83dd-4d34-b4f5-e78d6e4b21aa)

 After choosing the type of scan, I could see the full command that is being ran against the host in the command line window below.
-The Nmap scan provides us with the list of all the ports that are open on the hosts and versions of services that are running:
+The Nmap scan provided me with the list of all the ports that are open on the hosts and versions of services that are running:

 ![Pasted image 20240425135540](https://github.com/lm3nitro/Projects/assets/55665256/8c656b30-52e6-45c2-9f27-fb99cf007092)